hobbeskocha/sql-for-sakila/README.md

 ![Revenue Popularity 1](artifacts/rev_pop_1_1.png)

-The dashboard above present a breakdown of revenue by late fees and regular revenue for each MPAA rating, along with a deeper analysis of the films generating the top 1% of revenue and those ranked No. 1 by total revenue or popularity.
+The dashboard above presents a breakdown of revenue by late fees and regular revenue for each MPAA rating, along with a deeper analysis of the films generating the top 1% of revenue and those ranked No. 1 by total revenue or popularity.
 Key observations include:

 - PG-13 and NC-17 movies generate the highest overall revenue.
 - Among the films generating the top 1% of revenue, there is a negative correlation between late fees and regular revenue, indicating that films earning higher late fees tend to have lower regular rental revenue.